tokenring-ai/chrome/README.md

   name: "chrome_runPuppeteerScript",
   displayName: "Chrome/runPuppeteerScript",
   description: "Run a Puppeteer script with access to a browser and page.
-    Accepts a JavaScript function as a string, executes it with Puppeteer page instance, and returns the result.",
+  Accepts a JavaScript function or module as a string, executes it with Puppeteer page instance, and returns the result.",
   inputSchema: {
     script: string,
     navigateTo?: string,